 The Queen’s Gambit (The Chess Moves: d4, d5, c4)

 This is one of the oldest opening chess moves and was first discussed in the Gottingen manuscript.
-It’s also named the “Aleppo Gambit after Phillip Stamma, an Allepo-born chess enthusiast who wrote a book earlier on about chess titled The Noble Game of Chess (Essai sur le jeu des echecs) in 1973.
+It’s also named the “Aleppo Gambit after Phillip Stamma, an Allepo-born chess enthusiast who wrote a book earlier about chess titled The Noble Game of Chess (Essai sur le jeu des echecs) in 1973.

 The Queen’s gambit is among the most popular moves used by most of the Grandmasters as one of their main chess opening strategies.